 Non-Weinberg students should consult the following rules.

 Double-counting rules are complicated!
-Never hesitate to ask our Program Assistant, Ann Kelchner, for help.
+Never hesitate to ask our Program Assistant for help.

 Can my Legal Studies courses be used to satisfy Weinberg distribution requirements?